Borough Hall/Court Street station: IRT Eastern Parkway Line platforms

 The Borough Hall station on the IRT Eastern Parkway Line is an express station, and has two tracks and two side platforms on the same level.
-The 4 train stops here at all times, while the 5 train stops here at all times except late nights and weekends.
+The 4 train stops here at all times, while the 5 train stops here on weekdays during the day.
 On both routes, the Borough Hall station is located between the Bowling Green station to the north and the Nevins Street station to the south.

 The platforms were originally 350 ft long, like at other Contract 2 stations, but were lengthened to 520 ft by 1964.
 Two staircases from each platform lead to each of the two overpasses at the center of the station, while one staircase from each platform leads to the overpass at the extreme west end.
 The eastern end of the northbound platform connects with the passageway leading from the northbound Broadway-Seventh Avenue Line platform.
 The original portion of the station is a New York City designated landmark and is listed on the National Register of Historic Places.

-East of this station, the two tracks become the express tracks of the IRT Eastern Parkway Line and the two tracks of the IRT Broadway–Seventh Avenue Line become the local tracks.
+East of this station, the two tracks become the express tracks of the IRT Eastern Parkway Line; the line's local tracks are connected to the two tracks of the IRT Broadway–Seventh Avenue Line.
 Originally, a set of switches between Borough Hall and Hoyt Street connected the express tracks to the local tracks.
 The roof of the tunnel above the switches was supported by girders weighing 18 ST and measuring 52 ft wide.
 The switches have since been removed.